Merimbula

 Educational attainment in Merimbula aligns closely with national averages, showing typical qualification patterns and performance metrics

 Merimbula's educational qualifications lag behind regional averages.
-Among residents aged 15+, 23.6% hold university degrees compared to NSW's 32.2%.
+Among residents aged 15+, 23.6% have university degrees, compared to NSW's 32.2%.
 Bachelor degrees are most common at 16.1%, followed by postgraduate qualifications (4.4%) and graduate diplomas (3.1%).
-Vocational credentials are prominent, with 40.2% of residents aged 15+ holding them - advanced diplomas at 12.1% and certificates at 28.1%.
+Vocational credentials are held by 40.2% of residents aged 15+, with advanced diplomas at 12.1% and certificates at 28.1%.

 Frequently Asked Questions - Education